 Pneumonia is severe when a person is having difficulty breathing and experiences respiratory distress.

-People with conditions that weaken the lungs or immune system may be more vulnerable to COVID-19 pneumonia.
+People with conditions that weaken the lungs or immune system may be

 Those conditions include: